UCBoulder/tardigrade_hydra/README.rst

 3) Configure ``cmake``

        This step only needs to be performed once unless you need to specify a new CMake configuration for a re-build.
        Most command line arguments and environment variables are stored in the CMake cache.
-Anything found in cache will not be re-configured unless you remove the cache file or clobber the build directory.
+Anything found in cache will not be re-configured unless you build the ``rebuild_cache`` target or clobber the build directory.

    .. code-block:: bash